The SEC’s Digital Asset Questions For RIA Firms

-Recently, we’ve seen a handful of seemingly routine SEC exam requests asking Registered Investment Advisor (RIA) firms high-level inquiries regarding cryptocurrencies.
-These RIAs have no exposure to crypto or any public communication regarding the subject.
-Specifically, the SEC asks if the firm is providing any advisory advice regarding any crypto or blockchain related products and whether any supervised persons manage or recommend crypto assets outside of the firm.
+Recently, we’ve seen a handful of seemingly routine SEC exam requests asking Registered Investment Advisor (RIA) firms high-level inquiries regarding digital assets.
+These RIAs have no exposure to digital assets or any public communication regarding the subject.
+Specifically, the SEC asks if the firm is providing any advisory advice regarding any digital assets or blockchain related products and whether any supervised persons manage or recommend digital assets outside of the firm.

-Because crypto introduces so many new elements to deal with, most RIAs are not equipped, nor have the resources available to handle these new assets.
+Because a digital asset introduces so many new elements to deal with, most RIAs are not equipped, nor have the resources available to handle these new assets.
 However, it is apparent that the SEC is starting to take a look around and see just how advisors are addressing the new elephant in the room.

 In helping firms learn about this asset and develop appropriate policies and procedures, here are some best practices:

 Digital assets offer a combination of characteristics that aren’t available in other assets.
 They are governed differently, held differently, and present far different risks than RIAs are prepared for.
 Best execution, custody, suitability issues are all applicable here, but must be addressed in different ways than a traditional security.
 Firms need to start by being open to learning about these assets.
 They are weird, but they are staying.
 If there is someone in your firm who has an interest, let them run with this in researching and keeping the firm updated.
 One of my favorite research platforms is Messari.io (recently raised $4M, so expecting lots of new features).